Microsoft is planning to enable Multi-Factor Authentication (MFA) directly in its Outlook app for many 365 business users.

 Haven bundles some of the most advanced solutions into a highly effective platform for your protection: endpoint security with SentinelOne, network protection with Palo Alto Networks, email security with Mimecast, phishing simulations with Symbol, and 24/7 monitoring with Corvid.
 To learn more, visit the full page.

-How to Choose The Right MDR Vendor For Your Company
+How to Choose The Right MDR Vendor For Your Company: Focus on Threat Hunting

 CyVent has performed this process with dozens of companies and our top recommendation is SilverSky.
 As one of the world's leading Managed Detection and Response platforms, Silversky offers a worry-free, cost-effective, scalable managed service, which is perfect for anyone looking to get the most out of the technology they already have.